krish2718/sdk-nrf/doc/nrf/ug_nrf7002.rst

 More information about the board can be found at the `nRF7002 DK website`_.
-The `Nordic Semiconductor Infocenter`_ contains the processor's information and the datasheet.
+The `Infocenter`_  contains the processor's information and the datasheet.

 Hardware